TWO women who have looked after thousands of mothers and newborn babies are retiring after clocking up almost 80 years’ of service to the NHS.

-The staff choir at Hull and East Yorkshire Hospitals NHS Trust surprised the women by turning up at their farewell party to sing “Ho Hey” and “Make You Feel My Love”.
+The staff choir at Hull University Teaching Hospitals NHS Trust surprised the women by turning up at their farewell party to sing “Ho Hey” and “Make You Feel My Love”.

 Janet Cairns, the trust’s head of midwifery, said: “Both Jacqui and Julie have devoted their careers to ensuring women in Hull and the East Riding have great birth experiences.

 “Both women’s expertise, skills and dedication have been valued by the organisation and their support, professionalism and leadership will be greatly missed by their teams.”